leoAshu/springboot-essentials/quick-start/README.md

 - Performs class path scan
 - Starts Tomcat server

+## Embedded Tomcat Server

+Spring Boot deployable contains an embedded Tomcat server which

+- provides convenience
+- now does servlet container config through application config
+- makes the application stand alone
+- makes this useful for microservices architecture

 ## Controller

-- A Java class
+- a simple Java class
+- functions to map request to responses
-- Marked with annotations
+- marked with annotations
-- Has info about
+- has info about
-  - What URL access triggers it?
+  - what URL access triggers it?
-  - What method to run when accessed?
+  - what method to run when accessed?
-    - `@RequestMapping` maps a function to GET requests
+    - `@GETMapping` maps a function to GET requests

+## Spring MVC

+- allows build Controllers that map requests to responses
+- automatically converts values returned from controller methods into valid JSON